 Where to Buy Allbirds Tree Dashers

 The only place to buy the Allbirds Tree Dasher running shoes is on the official Allbirds website or at one of their brick-and-mortar stores.
-They’re currently being sold for $99, down from their usual $125 price point.

 You also might be able to find some Dashers on places like Facebook Marketplace or Poshmark, depending on where you live.